janl/mustache.js/README.md

 ## Command line tool

-mustache.js is shipped with a node based command line tool.
+mustache.js is shipped with a Node.js based command line tool.
 It might be installed as a global tool on your computer to render a mustache template of some kind

 ```bash
 $ npm install -g mustache